ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/en.md

 -------------

 With the change to the team on 22.
 August 2014, joining the BNG is now a lot easier than it used to be.
-You can read [How to join the BNG](https://osu.ppy.sh/forum/t/471344) on how to join the Beatmap Nomination Group.
+For more details, see the forum post [How to join the BNG](https://osu.ppy.sh/forum/t/471344) on how to join the Beatmap Nomination Group.

 Team Members
 ------------

-_Please note: All BNs speak English unless otherwise noted._ [Link](https://osu.ppy.sh/g/28)
+_Please note: All BNs speak English unless otherwise noted._ Link to [user group page](https://osu.ppy.sh/g/28).

 Also note: the game modes columns listed denotes which game mode(s) the user would focus more at, but are not forcibly subject to that game mode(s).